 Bryophyllum manginii f. variegata, Bryophyllum manginii 'Variegata' Kalanchoe manginii f. variegata

-Kalanchoe manginii f. variegata, also known as Bryophyllum manginii f. variegata, is a succulent perennial with arching branches of variegated leaves.
-The fleshy leaves are green, variegated with yellowish to cream-colored irregularly shaped markings.
-They are rounded, sometimes slightly crenate in the upper part, up to 1.2 inches (3 cm) long, and up to 0.6 inches (1.5 cm) wide.
-Flowers are urn-shaped, pale red, up to 1 inch (2.5 cm) long and appear in spring.
+Kalanchoe manginii f. variegata, also known as Bryophyllum manginii f. variegata, is a succulent plant with arching branches that bear fleshy green leaves with irregularly shaped, yellowish to cream-colored markings.
+The leaves are round, sometimes slightly crenate in the upper part, up to 1.2 inches (3 cm) long, and up to 0.6 inches (1.5 cm) wide.
+Flowers are pale red, urn-shaped, up to 1 inch (2.5 cm) long, and appear in spring.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).